 THE BRÁTHAIR DUBH (the Black Friar) was a wandering monk and a colourful personality, who composed songs and poetry about the area.

-MATTHEW SWEENEY, poet, was born in Ballyliffin in 1952 and lives in England.
-In 1994-95, he was poet-in-residence at London’s South Bank Centre.
-He is the author of several books of poetry including Fatso in the Red Suit, published by Faber and Faber.
+MATTHEW SWEENEY (deceased), poet, was born in Ballyliffin in 1952 and lived in England.
+In 1994-95 he was poet-in-residence at London’s South Bank Centre.
+He was the author of several books of poetry including Fatso in the Red Suit, published by Faber and Faber.

 CHARLES MACKLIN, playwright and actor, was born in 1690 and came from Culdaff.
 The Charles Macklin Autumn School is held in Culdaff every October.

-FRANK McGUINNESS, playwright, was born in Buncrana and BRIAN FRIEL lives in Greencastle.
+FRANK McGUINNESS, playwright, was born in Buncrana and BRIAN FRIEL (deceased) lived in Greencastle.

 BOOKS ABOUT BALLYLIFFIN